Anxiety Therapy

 What To Expect In Anxiety Counseling Sessions

-To uncover the root causes of anxiety, I’ll explore patterns, beliefs and past experiences that contribute to ongoing worry, often incorporating solution-focused strategies, emotion regulation skills and self-compassion practices.
+To uncover the root causes of anxiety, we’ll explore patterns, beliefs and past experiences that contribute to ongoing worry, often incorporating solution-focused strategies, emotion regulation skills and self-compassion practices.
 These tools will provide you with tangible ways to cope with stress and learn strategies to navigate life’s challenges more effectively.

 I draw from a variety of evidence-based interventions in anxiety treatment, including: